readytensor/rt-agentic-ai-cert-week3/README.md

 # Ready Tensor Agentic AI Certification - Week 3

-This repository contains the lessons, practical code and exercises for **Week 3** of the Ready Tensor Agentic AI Certification program.
+This repository contains the lessons, practical code and exercises for **Week 3** of the [Agentic AI Developer Certification Program](https://app.readytensor.ai/publications/HrJ0xWtLzLNt) by Ready Tensor.
 Week 3 builds on the modular prompt engineering concepts introduced in Week 2 and adds practical examples of multi-turn conversations and robust system prompts.

 ## What You'll Learn